urmzd/lepus-classifier/docs/proposals/bouldering-proposal.md

-# Classification of Bouldering Climbing Grade using Advanced Machine Learning Techniques
+# Classification of Bouldering Climbing Grade using Neural Networks

 ## Motivation for Problem Proposal